Not made in China as you can imagine...

-Sébastien Kopp and François-Ghislain Morillion design sneakers that do not follow the fashion trends, so that you can keep wearing them for a longer time.
-They say they love minimalistic design and vintage military shoes; their first collection was inspired by Brazilian volleyball team from the 70’s and was a huge success.
+The sneakers that Sébastien Kopp and François-Ghislain Morillion design do not follow the fashion trends so you can keep wearing them longer.
+They say they love minimalistic design and vintage military shoes.
+They found inspiration for their first collection in the Brazilian volleyball team from the ’70s, which was a huge success.

 The footwear brand also makes several collabs with stores and labels such as the childrenswear Bonpoint, French Trotters and the concept store Merci.
 The sneakers are sold in more than 150 stores worldwide, including the luxurious Le Bon Marché and Galeries Lafayette in Paris, and Barney’s in the U.S.

 And there’s no stopping the French duo.
-They are developing new, lighter and more breathable materials made from recycled plastic bottles combined with recycled cotton for Southeast Asia and Singapore, where they plan to establish Veja.
+Kopp and Morillion are developing new, lighter and more breathable materials made from recycled plastic bottles combined with recycled cotton for Southeast Asia and Singapore.

-The success of Veja sneakers has started a revolution, if you will, in the fashion world and it is an excellent example for other brands, showing them that it is possible, and profitable, to make a responsible and eco-sustainable production.
+The success of Veja sneakers has started a revolution in the fashion world.
+The chic eco-friendly label is an excellent example for other brands, showing that it is possible, and profitable, to have a responsible and eco-sustainable production.

 If you purchase something through the links in this post, Notorious-mag will get a commission.